ESG Topics A-Z

 - Achieve net-zero emissions by 2050 or sooner.8

-- Achieve our sustainable packaging vision with a series of packaging goals including:
+- Pursue our sustainable packaging vision, including:

-Strategic partnerships
+Strategic collaboration

-To deliver systemic change, we have increased our efforts to engage in and lead collective initiatives and actions with peer companies and suppliers.
+As we strive to deliver systemic change, we have increased our efforts to engage in and lead collective initiatives and actions with peer companies and suppliers.
 These initiatives include:

 2Refer to PepsiCo’s Regenerative Agriculture Practice Bank for a comprehensive listing of practices directly or